PPG Releases Buffalo in Transition Papers on Important Policies for a New Mayoral Administration

 Share:

-As a new chapter for the City of Buffalo unfolds with new leadership in City Hall, PPG and our partners are advocating for well-researched policy solutions to Buffalo’s most pressing challenges.
-In the weeks ahead, as the mayoral campaigns continue, we are publishing a series of Buffalo in Transition papers to highlight public policies that reduce poverty, advance racial equity, and build a more just and equitable region.
+In the weeks ahead, as the Mayoral campaigns continue, PPG is publishing a series of Buffalo in Transition papers to highlight public policies that reduce poverty, advance racial equity, and build a more just and equitable region.
+On housing, health, community safety, and more, these policy solutions could be prioritized and implemented by the next mayor of Buffalo; community coalitions are already standing behind them.

 These policy recommendations were not developed in a vacuum; each year, our partnership of over 380 community groups and nonprofits crafts and votes for a policy agenda for the coming year—our Community Agenda.
 On poverty, housing, health, community safety, and more, we have policy solutions that could be prioritized by the next mayor of Buffalo, with community coalitions already standing behind them.
 This buy-in is important; broad resident input results in better public policy that is more likely to be implemented successfully.